RAPEXA-TEAM/georay-vpn/README.md

 - [ ] code front of add sell from seller panel
 - [ ] code front of edit sell from seller panel
-- [ ] document all code and write new documentation for apis for other developers

 - [ ] git pull latest project on server
 - [ ] config domain for server